 6. Skip the macchiato

 A survey found that 50% of working Americans spend approximately $1,000 a year on coffee.
 Most of us can’t start the day without our cup of joe, so why not actually start your day by brewing your coffee at home and taking it on your commute to work?
-Instead of spending the $1,000 on buying coffee, you could cut your spending to less than $50 a year by purchasing beans to brew at home.
+Instead of spending the $1,000 on Starbucks, you could cut your spending to less than $50 a year by purchasing beans to brew at home.
 And that’s $950 you just saved by changing your daily coffee habit.

 7. Stop paying interest